-The Premier League is well underway with the usual candidates having great seasons so far and we have the odds for the PFA Player Of The Season
+The Premier League gets underway this Friday and we have the odds for the PFA Player Of The Season

 The PFA Player Of The Season award is a very highly thought of award amongst Premier League footballers.
 It is voted by the footballers and they chose who they think was the best player of that season.